+We’ve cooked all kinds of things in ours from fish to soup to bread to “boiled” eggs.
 For our Budget Chicken Dinner in a solar oven, please visit this link.

-What I’d like to do is buy two to three more of these things so that I can make a main dish, side dish, bread and dessert all at once.
+What I’d like to do is buy two to three more solar ovens so that I can make a main dish, side dish, bread and dessert all at once.
 If I were more hard core, I’d make my own solar oven; you can learn how to do that here.